Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Quantitative Statistical Stability

 \section{Quantitative Statistical Stability}

-Through this section, we consider small perturbations of the transfer operator of a given system and try to study the dependence of the physical invariant measure with respect to the perturbation.
+Throughout this section, we consider small perturbations of the transfer operator of a particular system of the kind described in the previous sections and study the dependence of the physical invariant measure with respect to the perturbation.
 A classical tool that can be applied for this type of problems is the Keller-Liverani stability theorem \cite{KL}.
-Since in our setting the strong space is not compactly immersed in the weak space, we cannot directly apply it.
+Since in our setting the strong space is not compactly immersed in the weak one, we cannot directly apply it.
 We will use another approach giving us precise bounds on the statistical stability.
 In this section, this approach will be applied to a class of Lorenz-like maps with slightly stronger regularity assumptions than used in Section \ref{last}.
+We call such a system by \textit{BV Lorenz-like map} (see Definition \ref{lorenzlikemap}) and precisely, we need the additional property stated in item (1) of Definition \ref{lorenzlikemap}.